 We challenge everyone interested in SBSE to apply their tools by analyzing all or a part of a program from a selected list.
 We want you to apply your tools and use your SBSE expertise to do interesting things to or with the software, and/or uncover interesting things related to it.
-The best competition entry will be awarded a XBox 360 system, sponsored by Microsoft Research, plus 1,000 Euro cash prize, sponsored by CREST, UCL.
+The best competition entry will be awarded a 400 USD Amazon gift card plus 1,000 USD cash prize.

 Taking part in the challenge